 It is much much harder to build a readership or sell a book by saying, “Look at me!” than it is to do so by saying, “Here’s how I can help you with your problem.”
 (Side note: if you’re a freelancer, how can you solve the editor’s problems?
 She’s your customer.)

 “Hey Tim, what about your Perceptive Travel webzine?
-A narrative travel site does not solve any problems.”
+It’s a narrative travel site that does not solve any problems.”